Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 A HELOC is a way to leverage the equity you have in your home to access funds for various needs.
 Equity is the difference between what you owe on your home and the current fair market value.
 You can borrow against your home's equity in two ways.
 One way is a home equity loan in which you get a lump sum of money based on a percentage of the equity in your home.

 A HELOC works in much the same way.
 Instead of a lump sum, you get a line of credit that works much like a credit card in that you have a maximum amount you can borrow.
 Use as much or as little as you want, as often as you want, and only pay interest on what you have drawn.
 When you get a HELOC, you'll have a draw period, which is when you can make withdrawals as many times as you want and only have to make payments on the interest.

 This draw period can last seven to ten years.
 The repayment period, in which you pay interest and principal like a regular loan, can last 15 to 20 years.
 Since you get a HELOC by using your home as collateral, a HELOC could have substantially lower interest rates than other unsecured credit lines like a credit card.

-Some lenders will let you borrow up to 90% of the equity in your home.
+Most lenders will let you borrow up to 80% or 90% of the equity in your home.
 If you default, the bank could foreclose, and the payoff would occur on the original mortgage first, then the HELOC or home equity loan.